db-electronics/UMDv2-stm32/README.md

 ## Send Commands / Data
 When sending commands and data to the UMDv2, this format must be followed.
 Note that data is interpreted in little endian.
-* 2 bytes - Command word
+* 2 bytes - Command Word
-* 2 bytes - Payload
+* 2 bytes - Payload Size
 * 4 bytes - CRC32/MPEG-2 (calculated on entire packet, but skip these 4 bytes obviously)
+* Payload (Payload size bytes)
+  * Payload can be 0 to 4K bytes

+## UMDv2 Replies
+The UMDv2 replies to commands in a specific structure similar to the sending format except that it omits the CRC32/MPEG-2 calculation.
+Receive data will follow this format:
+* 2 bytes - Command acknowledge (same 2 bytes as command which is being acknowledge, error codes are also possible)
+* 2 bytes - Payload Size
 * Payload (Payload size bytes)
   * Payload can be 0 to 4K bytes